 For each click, I’ll pay $0.001, which means my total spend is $10.
 Then if I sell those leads something, even if 1 person buys and I get a commission for $20, it’s still a $10 profit.
 Not bad, if you multiply that by more sales.

-Furthermore, I’d recommend you check out my personal guide on PPC as it will help you make sure you pay less and potentially earn more.
+Furthermore, I’d recommend you check out an affiliate marketing guide to pay per click here as it will help you make sure you pay less and potentially earn more.
 This way you don’t have to fork over the $97.

 When I say I’ve experienced success in PPC, I mean it.
-Here is a case study so I know what I’m talking about.
+Here is a six figure case study so I know what I’m talking about.

 - Mobile marketing is very cheap.